MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/optimize-data-migration.md

 Data migration is a key component towards a successful Go-Live.
 One of the main concerns some customers have is the speed in which the data can be migrated, especially if there are vast amounts of data and a small cutover window.

-The information below represents a set of steps/actions that can be taken in order to optimise the performance of data migration.
+The information below represents a set of steps/actions that can be taken in order to optimize the performance of data migration.

 > [!NOTE]
 > Testing results on a tier 1 environment should not be compared or extrapolated to performance on a tier 2+ environment.